 In the event of your child being absent from school (other than a previously agreed absence) you must telephone the school office by 10am on the first day of absence.
-If we have no reason for absence we will send a text out asking for the parent to contact the school office or reply to the text with the reason for your child's absence.
 If the absence continues, you must also contact the school on the 3rd, 5th day etc. (alternate day), failing to make contact with the school may result in an unauthorised absence.